cjprybol/reproducibility-via-singularity/README.md

 /scratch/PI/{PI_name}/"All lab data and projects go here" /share/PI/{PI_name}/"All lab software and executables, and some reference files, go here"
 ```
 The base directories for these paths, `/scratch` & `/share` are not standard linux directories, and are not found on the container.
-I had to add them to the container in order to get the container to resolve paths when I tried to use the container on the cluster. **If you experience a similar issue, submit a pull request or issue with the default paths on your cluster.
-If there are other common directories used on other HPC clusters, I'll add them here**
+I had to add them to the container in order to get the container to resolve paths when I tried to use the container on the cluster. **If you experience a similar issue, let me know.
+If there are other common directories used on other HPC clusters, I'll consider adding them here**
 ```bash
 mkdir /scratch /share
 ```